lumyjuwon/KoreaNewsCrawler/README.md

 * **set_date_range(startyear, startmonth, endyear, endmonth)**

  This method represents the duration of the news you want to collect.
- By default, data is collected from January to endmonth month.
+ Data is collected from startmonth to endmonth.

 * **start()**